acikgozb/dotfiles/setup/roles/acikgozb.nvim/README.md

 This role only supports either `ARM64` Darwin or `AMD64` Linux hosts.
 Due to the fact that Neovim does not support `ARM64` Linux, it limits the overall supported platforms.

-Also, due to the fact that user shell `zsh` configuration file is updated in this role, a `.zshrc` file under `$HOME/.config/zsh` is required.
+Also, due to the fact that user shell configuration file is updated in this role, the file needs to exist under `$HOME/.config`, such as:

+- A `.zshrc` file under `$HOME/.config/zsh`,
+- A `.bashrc` file under `$HOME/.config/bash`.

 ## Role Variables